NervanaSystems/ngraph/doc/sphinx/source/howto/tune-for-deployment.rst

 CPU platforms.

 .. rubric:: Footnotes

-.. [f1] Benchmarking performance of DL systems is a young discipline; it is a good idea to be vigilant for atypical results based on distortions in the configuration parameters of benchmarks used.
-Every topology is different, and performance increases for any model can be achieved through multiple means.
+.. [#f1] Benchmarking performance of DL systems is a young discipline; it is a good idea to be vigilant for results based on atypical distortions in the configuration parameters.
+Every topology is different, and performance increases or slowdowns can be attributed to multiple means.

 .. _engineering teams spend several weeks or months: https://ai.intel.com/accelerating-deep-learning-training-inference-system-level-optimizations
 .. _a few small: https://software.intel.com/en-us/articles/boosting-deep-learning-training-inference-performance-on-xeon-and-xeon-phi